Matroids, Feynman categories, and Koszul duality: Koszulness of -operads

+First, by iterated use of Lemma \ref{lemmarecons} we see that the composition of the chain $\sigma\cdot \psi'$ is $\S$ and that the linear order on $\S\setminus\{\un\}$ given by reading $\sigma\cdot \psi'$ from right to left is exactly $\sigma$.
+This implies that $\cdot$ defines an action of $\Sym_n$.
+Second, let us remark that by relation \eqref{eqrelpermutation}, we have $c_{A'', B}(\sigma\cdot\psi') = c_{A'', B}(\psi')$ which implies $c_{A, B}(\sigma\cdot \psi) = c_{A,B}(\psi)$ i.e. the composition map is invariant by the action of $\Sym_n$.
+Third, we see that the action is free because of the uniqueness of decomposition \eqref{eqdecisonested}.
 Fourth and lastly, the composition map is bijective after passing to the quotient by the action of $\Sym_n$.
 The surjectivity immediately comes from the fact that morphisms of degree $0$ and degree $1$ generate every morphism in $\LBS$.
-The injectivity is a consequence of the unicity of decomposition \eqref{eqdecisonested}. \end{proof}
+The injectivity is a consequence of the uniqueness of decomposition \eqref{eqdecisonested}. \end{proof}